Published: February 10, 2022 • 2 min read

 .
 Using

-my existing alias would be faster and leverages the work I’ve already done.
+my existing alias is faster and leverages work I’ve already done.